Makoshika State Park

 Promoting “the arts” in all their forms including, but not limited to, drawing, painting, sculpture, crafts, dance, music, poetry and literature.
 Located in downtown Glendive, you will find the art of numerous local and regional artists.
 The Gallery is generally open in the afternoons Mon-Sat. and is run totally by volunteers.
 Explore the arts while downtown.

 Bronze Statue Trail

 As you venture down Merrill Ave while in Glendive, you will find the legacy work of local sculptor, Pamela Harr of Bridger Bronze.
-Take a moment the explore life-size art and story preserved captured and preserved in bronze for generations to treasure.
+Take a moment and explore the life-size art and story preserved and captured in bronze for generations to treasure.

 Baisch’s Dinosaur Digs

 Baisch’s Dinosaur Digs, LLC, conducts paleontological day trips on a privately owned ranch, within view of Makoshika State Park, and just a few miles from the town of Glendive.
 Much of the ranch is composed of the highly eroded gumbo of the badlands that is rich in fossil.
 Since dinosaur bone begins to deteriorate within a few years of being exposed to the air, there is the constant quest to find and preserve fossils before nature turns them to sand.